About the George Cross

 ‘For acts of the greatest heroism or of the most conspicuous courage in circumstances of extreme danger’

-Originally instituted on 24th September 1940 by King George VI, the George Cross (GC) was intended primarily for civilians to reward their bravery; it remains the highest gallantry award available to civilians.
-It can be, and is, awarded to members of the Armed Forces but only for those actions where purely military honours would not normally be granted.
+Originally instituted on 24th September 1940 by King George VI, the George Cross (GC) was intended primarily for civilians to reward their bravery.
+It remains the highest gallantry award available to civilians but can be awarded to members of the Armed Forces for actions where purely military honours would not normally be granted.

 The George Cross medal, with its distinctive navy blue ribbon, was designed by Percy Metcalfe, a sculptor, artist and designer originally from Wakefield who studied at The Royal College of Art, London.

 The first recipient of the George Cross was Thomas Hopper Alderson for his heroic actions in rescuing people during the blitz.
-A number of women have received the George Cross though the only female living, to be awarded the George Cross is Odette Samson Hallowes, a member of the First Aid Nursing Yeomanry (FANY) and Special Operations Executive (SoE) who was awarded the GC for resistance activities; a posthumous award was made to fellow FANYs, Violette Szabo and Noor Inyat Khan.
+A number of women have received the George Cross though the only female living, to be awarded the George Cross is Odette Samson Hallowes (1912-1995).
+A member of the First Aid Nursing Yeomanry (FANY) and Special Operations Executive (SoE) she was awarded the GC for resistance activities.
+Posthumous awards were made to fellow FANYs, Violette Szabo and Noor Inyat Khan.

 The Royal Signals and the George Cross